 Avoid costly and embarrassing mistakes that could easily lead to your prosecution.

-Keep up-to-date with the latest regulations that affect the profitability of your business.
 The TFP Helpline is a vital source of information to help you run your business with answers at your fingertips.
 Common issues that we help solve are:

 - Deposit Protection problems